deepflowio/docs/translate/translated/08-integration/03-output/01-query/03-trace-completion.md

 # Introduction

-APM focuses on the code level and lacks the ability to view issues from a full-stack, multi-dimensional perspective without blind spots.
-Additionally, due to the hindrance of instrumentation, it often fails to cover all services.
-DeepFlow relies on eBPF zero-instrumentation to fully capture distributed tracing data and generate call chains.
-In scenarios where DeepFlow and APM are deployed independently, they can collaborate in a loosely coupled manner by using DeepFlow's Trace Completion API to enhance APM's call chains, eliminating blind spots in APM for cloud-native infrastructure and non-instrumented services, significantly reducing the time for triage.
+APM focuses on the code level and lacks the capability to observe issues across the full stack and multiple dimensions without blind spots.
+Additionally, due to the limitations of instrumentation, it is often difficult to cover all services.
+DeepFlow relies on eBPF for zero-instrumentation, full-coverage collection of distributed tracing data, and correlates it to generate call chains.
+In scenarios where DeepFlow and APM are deployed completely independently, the two can collaborate in a loosely coupled manner — by using DeepFlow’s Trace Completion API to enhance APM’s call chains, eliminating blind spots in APM for cloud-native infrastructure and non-instrumented services, and significantly shortening the time for problem triage.

-Before introducing the API, let's use a diagram to explain the data that APM can complete after calling the DeepFlow API.
+Before introducing the API, let’s first use a diagram to illustrate the data that APM can complete after calling the DeepFlow API.

 ![Full Stack Distributed Tracing](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20230606647ea8bc946f1.jpg)

-- In the diagram, Spans starting with A represent application Spans (from APM); those starting with S represent system Spans (from DeepFlow); and those starting with N represent network Spans (from DeepFlow).
+- Spans starting with **A** in the diagram represent application spans (from APM); those starting with **S** represent system spans (from DeepFlow); those starting with **N** represent network spans (from DeepFlow).
-- The black parts in the diagram are the input parameters for APM calling the DeepFlow API.
-DeepFlow will use these `application Spans` as search boundaries to complete the surrounding `system/network Spans` and reconstruct the Parent-Child relationships.
+- The black parts in the diagram are the input parameters when APM calls the DeepFlow API.
+DeepFlow will use these `application spans` as the search boundary, complete the surrounding `system/network spans`, and reconstruct the parent-child relationships.
-- The blue parts in the diagram are `application Spans` injected with TraceID/SpanID in the protocol from APM, and the `system/network Spans` calculated based on them.
-These complete the kernel system calls and network transmission paths such as Syscall, Bridge, and IPVS between two services for APM.
+- The blue parts in the diagram are `system/network spans` calculated based on `application spans` in APM that have TraceID/SpanID injected into the protocol.
+These fill in kernel system calls such as Syscall, Bridge, IPVS, and network transmission paths between two services for APM.
-- The green parts in the diagram are basic service calls automatically traced by DeepFlow's `system Spans`, such as non-instrumented DNS calls and MySQL calls, Redis calls, etc., where TraceID/SpanID cannot be injected.
+- The green parts in the diagram are basic service calls automatically traced from DeepFlow’s `system spans`, such as non-instrumented DNS calls, and MySQL/Redis calls where TraceID/SpanID cannot be injected.
-- The red parts in the diagram are upstream and downstream services automatically traced by DeepFlow's `system Spans`, such as non-instrumented ALB, NLB, Ingress gateway services, and other services in the business logic that APM has not instrumented.
+- The red parts in the diagram are upstream and downstream services without instrumentation, automatically traced from DeepFlow’s `system spans`, such as non-instrumented ALB, NLB, Ingress gateway services, as well as other services in business logic that APM has not instrumented.

 # API Description

-Get the DeepFlow service endpoint port number:
+Get the DeepFlow server endpoint port number:

 ```bash
 port=$(kubectl get --namespace deepflow -o jsonpath="{.spec.ports[0].nodePort}" services deepflow-app)